Sandra Beyda-Lorie, Ph.D., Professor, Dean

 A variety of technology will be used extensively to maintain communication with candidates.
 Technological tools currently in use include NEIU email and NEIUport Groups.

 The student is responsible to immediately become a member of an online group when directed.
-Failure to enroll in an environment, check email, or maintain an active email address in a NEIUport CEST Group may cause the student to miss important information, including updates about program changes and deadlines.
-Students who miss information or deadlines due to lack of membership, errors in the email address, or failure to check announcements or email sent will not be afforded any special consideration or adjustments.
+Failure to check email or maintain an active email address in a NEIUport CEST Group may cause the student to miss important information, including updates about program changes and deadlines.
+Students who miss information or deadlines due to lack of membership, errors in the email address or telephone number, or failure to check announcements or email sent will not be afforded any special consideration or adjustments.

 CLINICAL AND STUDENT TEACHING INFORMATION SESSIONS